 “Venture Logistics’ support of the CDL+ program is another great example of how trucking professionals in the State of Indiana work together to promote programs that create opportunities for Hoosiers,” said Greg Eddy, president of Venture Logistics.
 “By using best practices from the safest companies in the industry, we have helped create curriculum for men and woman to launch a new career.
 We are proud to contribute to the advancement of the logistics industry, and we are proud to support the individuals who are the back bone of America’s supply chain.”

-The American Trucking Association projects the freight volumes are expected to grow 36% over the next decade.
+The American Trucking Associations projects the freight volumes are expected to grow 36% over the next decade.
 Over that same period, the trucking industry will need to hire roughly 1.1 million new drivers to keep up with demand.
 Additionally, freight movement is a critical component of national supply chains with over 70% of the $650 billion in goods that move through Indiana every day being done so on the state’s highways.

 About Conexus Indiana